 As a result of my departure the committee decided to go elsewhere for their hosting needs.
 Despite handing over the information to take the domain and a means of downloading a copy of the website nothing was done by the EMRC committee to retrieve their website.
 Hoping for a change of heart the domain was renewed by Rinet IT until May 2022.
 The club did not pay the invoice so the domain remains with Rinet IT.
 Until it expires it will be used for testing WordPress.

 The club probably doesn’t need a website.
 Most membership leads come from the exhibition layout when on show, which is how I discovered the club.
 The website did attract some members but without an exhibition layout it is difficult to keep them interested.
 The Joomla 1.5 version was the first website I had built for an organisation and I am grateful to the club for giving me the chance to get started in web design.

 Time for another change, this time to make the site easier to customise and add new articles.
-The final result is at www.elthammrc.org.au.
+The website is now offline but it can still be viewed at the web archive: https://web.archive.org/web/20200308084607/http://elthammrc.org.au/

 After having used WordPress for my own sites and comparing the experience to updating the club one using Joomla I realised how much of a pain Joomla is when it comes to adding images to your articles.
 WordPress is so easy with its drag and drop feature.
 Joomla, into its third major release is still fiddly and the end result is not pleasing.